 What is a master’s degree?

-A master’s isn’t the only advanced qualification available.
+Both a graduate certificate and a graduate diploma can be a pathway to studying a master’s degree.
 Graduate certificates, which take about six months to a year to complete, are an entry point to postgraduate study.
 The next step, a graduate diploma, takes one year to 18 months to complete, depending on how many units you do per semester.
-Both a graduate certificate and a graduate diploma can be a pathway to studying a master’s degree.

 Susannah Birch completed a master’s by coursework in 2019.
 “I began a bachelor’s degree after high school but dropped out.
 Ten years later, after gaining a wealth of practical knowledge in my field, I wanted a firmer grounding in the theoretical knowledge of what I was doing every day.”